 How to easily add Whole Foods to your diet

-I love eating using their Cauliflower Ranch Crackers as a base for my Adult Lunchable with hard cheddar cheese, chicken, avocado and tomato sliced on top!
+I love eating Hippie Snacks Cauliflower Ranch Crackers as a base for my Adult Lunchable with hard cheddar cheese, chicken, avocado and tomato sliced on top!
 When I’m in the mood for something simple, I eat their coconut clusters by the handful (yes, they’re that addictive!).
 This usually fills me up rather quickly, thanks to the heart healthy fats found in the coconut.
 Their grain free granola makes the perfect topping for chia seed pudding and smoothie bowls and gives it a bit of crunch without packing on the sugar!

 When I’m feeling creative, I love crumbling up the Sea Salt Avocado Crisps and using them as a gluten-free binder in my Spicy Salmon Burgers.
 I also like to coat my salmon in some crushed up Sesame Coconut Clusters before I bake it in the oven.